replit/kaboom/doc/25-platformer.md

 ## Creating the winning and losing scene

-In this section, we will implement the "win" and "lose" games scenes for when the player loses or wins the game.
+In this section, we will implement the `"win"` and `"lose"` game scenes for when a player wins or loses the game.

-Add the following code below the "coinsLabel" object:
+Add the following code below the `coinsLabel` object:

 ```javascript
 scene("lose", () => {